Cookie Decorating Party

 Homemade Hot Cocoa

-Heat 6 cups milk to simmering in a saucepan.
+Heat 6 cups milk (we use vegan plant milk protein instead) to simmering in a saucepan.
 Pour in 2 cups of powdered cocoa slowly, stirring it as you add it.
 Also add ½ cup of sugar.
 Stir all ingredients until blended well.
 Remove from heat and serve.
 This serves about 6 people.

 Christmas Sugar Cookies